Caring or supporting a person in the Flynn Unit

-- An authorized person may conduct a search if they reasonably suspect a person is carrying anything that presents a danger to the health and safety of the people in the unit.
+- An authorised person may conduct a search if they reasonably suspect a person is carrying anything that presents a danger to the health and safety of the people in the unit.

-- Latrobe Regional Hospital is a totally smoke free zone.
-Smoking is not permitted anywhere on the grounds
+- Our hospital is a totally smoke free zone.
+Smoking is not permitted anywhere on the grounds.

 There are two booklets you may find useful:

 - Information for families and carers of people with a mental illness

 - Psychiatric medication information: a guide for patients and carers

 And you may find some useful information in our brochures:

 - Carer Support Fund – Information for Carers